lukezhangui/thoughts/a list of things to do.md

 - Clean for 3 minutes.
 No more than 3 minutes.
 (3)
 - Split up an annoying task into parts, do only 1 part.
 (2)
 - Go take a nap.
+- Meditate for 10 minutes.
 - Go back to the basics: Go do something without technology at all.
 Practice some handwriting on paper, sing for a bit, draw on a piece of paper, make a bit of food.

 #Your second life!
 Stuff to do inside the computer
 - Learn something about git.
 Because git is awesome (2)
 - Learn something about vim.
 Because its damn awesome as well
 - Try groceries delivery.
 Why walk and go out when I can get it at my door? try a service.
 - Technology is the future: Go research a hobby project using new technologies.
 Rent a new camera, print something 3d, buy a movie online, pay for a service/trial.
-(1)
+(2)
 - APIs are simpler than I thought.
 Make a super uber simple api that returns my name.
 - Lose the jquery, find a small piece of code, no more than five lines currently written in jquery.
 Write in plain JS.
 (2)
 - ~~Simple little blog.
 Install a github pages blog in 30 sec.
 Don't research, just do it for shit and giggles~~